isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 Extract geometric feature
 ``````````````````````````````````````

-To recover point cloud poses, it is necessary to extract some information from point cloud
+To recover correct poses, it is necessary to extract some information from point cloud
-that is not depend on the poses of point cloud.
-Likewise feature in images, there is
+that is invariant for the any poses of point cloud.
+Likewise local descriptors in images, there is
-series of work that extracts pose invariant description from point clouds.
+series of work that extracts pose invariant description of point clouds.
-This is widely referred as **geometric feature**.
+This is widely referred as **geometric feature**, or 3D feature.
 Open3D provides FPFH [Rasu2009]_ as a default geometric feature.

-Extracting feature descriptor from very dense point clouds are often prohibited as
+Extracting feature descriptor from very dense point clouds is often prohibited as
 it takes a long time.
-One good trick for this is to downsample point cloud and extract
+One good trick is to downsample point cloud and extract
-geometric feature from sparse points.
-The script below implements this trick.
+geometric feature from downsampled points.

 .. code-block:: python